autoSteve/ha-solcast-solar/README.md

 1. Set up your new Solcast account and note the new API key.
 1. Set up your rooftop(s) with *exactly* the same values that the existing rooftop(s) have for `Site Name`, `Capacity DC` and `Tilt`.
 If these three things **vary even slightly then migration will not work**.
 1. Remove the rooftop site(s) from your existing account.
 Do **not** remove the existing account yet, if that is what you are planning to do.
-1. Add the API key for the new account in the integration configuration, keeping the existing API key as well; you will now have two comma-separated keys.
+1. Add the API key for the new account in the integration configuration, keeping the existing API key as well; you will now have at least two comma-separated keys.
 Save the settings, which will cause the migration to occur.
 1. Review the logs carefully to see that the migration has occurred.
 Raise an issue for any exceptions seen, supplying all requested information.
-1. Optionally remove your old account in the Solcast portal, and then update the integration configuration to remove the now defunct API key if required.
+1. Optionally remove your old account in the Solcast portal, and then update the integration configuration to remove the now defunct API key(s) if required.

-During the integration reload a "sensitive" state will be recorded.
-Should a `429` issue occur during the load of rooftop sites using the Solcast API then the integration will refuse to load, with Home Assistant retrying the reload until the Solcast API is again available.
+During the integration reload a "sensitive" state will be persisted until migration is completed.
+Should an error occur during the load of rooftop sites from the Solcast API then the integration will refuse to load, with Home Assistant retrying that load until the Solcast API is again available.
 This is a defence against the migration failing due to API availability issues.
 The rooftop sites **_must_** be readable during migration.
+Keys are checked on options save by calling the API, but may fail during the subsequent load, and the "sensitive" state checks will prevent this failure condition.

 If anything goes wrong then backup files will have been created in the `config/solcast_solar` folder.
 Keep a copy of the Home Assistant logs and backups to refer to while trying to sort out anything that has gone wrong, or when seeking assistance in a discussion.
 (Assistance will likely involve revealing your API keys.
 Change them after all is good again.)